ensody/samba/README.md

 This is a bare Samba Docker image giving you just the raw Samba server and a simple, but very direct configuration solution.

 Note: Most existing Samba Docker images allow creating users and setting smb.conf values via environment variables or via a custom YAML based config system.
 This Docker image takes a more direct approach.
-You have to set up your own smb.conf (but you can use the template below) and you have to configure users with a normal shell script.
+You have to set up your own smb.conf (or extend the default) and you have to configure users with a normal shell script.

+## Defaults

+There's a default `smb` user/group with UID/GID 1000.
+You can either go with the defaults or use the `one-time-init.sh` script to delete/replace that user and add more users.

+There's a [default smb.conf](https://github.com/ensody/samba/blob/main/smb.conf).
+You can add your shares and customizations via an `extra.conf` file or define a custom `smb.conf` to override the defaults.

 ## Volumes

 You'll need to mount these volumes:

-* `/etc/samba`: Should contain your smb.conf.
+* `/conf`: Should contain your `extra.conf` if you want to use the default `smb.conf`.
+Alternatively, provide the complete `smb.conf` instead.
 * `/var/lib/samba`: Samba server's data
-* `/scripts`: This can contain two scripts to prepare the container.
+* `/scripts`: This can contain shell scripts to prepare the container.
 Those scripts will be executed via `-euo pipefail` to ensure that script errors will actually trigger a failure instead of ignoring them.
-  * `/scripts/one-time-init.sh`: will be executed exactly once per container creation and allows e.g. creating Linux users and groups before Samba is launchedl
+  * `/scripts/one-time-init.sh`: Will be executed exactly once per container creation and allows e.g. creating Linux users and groups before Samba is launchedl
-  * `/scripts/prepare-sh`: executed every time before Samba is launched.
+  * `/scripts/prepare-sh`: Executed every time before Samba is launched.
 * One or more data volumes for your shares, as referenced in your `smb.conf` (e.g. `/data`).

 ## Zeroconf/Bonjour